 Did heavy rainfall, flooding, or other weather events prevent or delay planting on your farm?
 USDA is here to help farmers navigate challenges when it comes to prevented planting.
-USDA offers:
+USDA offers several options for your operation.

 Most farmers are familiar with prevented planting as part of their crop insurance coverage.
 Prevented planting is the failure to plant an insured crop with the proper equipment by the final planting date.
 Prevented planting coverage is available for most crops and covers insurable causes of loss such as floods, hurricanes, or excess precipitation that occurs during the insurance period and prevents other producers from planting, too.